true-wealth/3a-transfer-reference/index.md

 ## Checksum

-In order to ensure that the data has been transferred correctly, a checksum is added to the code.
-[Mod 97](https://en.wikipedia.org/wiki/International_Bank_Account_Number#Modulo_operation_on_IBAN) (same as for IBAN) is used to calculate the checksum.
+In order to ensure that the data has been transferred correctly, a checksum is included to the code.
+‘Mode97’ algorithm is used.
+Mod97 checksums are also used to check IBANs and offers a high level of security against input errors such as transposed numbers and transposed letters.
+It takes letters into account by converting them into numbers, is standardised and two digits long.
+A detailed explanation of the checksum can be found here: [https://en.wikipedia.org/wiki/International_Bank_Account_Number#Modulo_operation_on_IBAN](https://en.wikipedia.org/wiki/International_Bank_Account_Number#Modulo_operation_on_IBAN)

 The name part is not included in the checksum, checksum starts with version code.